 - Students the Trust supports the teaching of students from various professions.
 From time to time you may be asked whether a student can be present or deliver part of your care.
 Your verbal consent will be sought and you have the right to refuse.
-All students are supervised by a qualified member of staff. - Domestic staff undertake housekeeping duties, serve and order meals, assist with laundry, keep the ward tidy and clean. - Ward Clerk provides administration support and assists in the smooth running of the ward.
+All students are supervised by a qualified member of staff. - Domestic staff undertake housekeeping duties, serve and order meals, assist with laundry, keep the ward tidy and clean. - Service Assistant will ensure that there is a high level of cleanliness maintained on the ward. - Ward Clerk provides administration support and assists in the smooth running of the ward.